 I'm delighted to have recently been appointed as a Lincolnshire County Council GROW Course Tutor, delivering my "Food Through the Ages" course.
 The day is a good taster, giving an insight into many different aspects of food history and includes hands on practical historical cookery.

 I love working with the fantastic charity Heritage Lincolnshire on a regular basis, especially their amazing Layers of History project.
-I've delivered historical cookery workshops on Medieval, Georgian, WW1 and WW2 eras and a Taste of Christmas Past.
+I've delivered historical cookery workshops on Medieval, Georgian, WW1 and WW2 eras, Taste of Christmas Past and Food History of the Lincolnshire Limewoods.
 For details and to register your interest, please visit their websitewww.heritagelincolnshire.org

 There is growing awareness and recognition in the benefits of Food Reminiscing Events for people living with conditions such as Dementia.
 Kitchen items, recipes, food products, packaging and cookbooks from the 1940's onwards are powerful tools to evoke happy memories and triggers to engage in discussion and reminiscing.
 I am currently working with Heritage Lincolnshire to deliver a series of Food Reminiscing Workshops.
 The first one recently took place in Market Deeping and was a huge success and well received, this was specifically working with people living with early onset of Dementia.
 I recently gained my certificate in Dementia Awareness training with Heritage Lincolnshire, to gain further knowledge and insight into the ways in which Food Reminiscing Events can benefit the community and those living with these conditions.
 If you work or care for a group of people who you feel would benefit from a Food Reminiscing Event, please do get in touch with me to discuss this via email email@example.com